WISVCH/nwerc-2024/content/jury-advice.md

-- After receiving the judgement of your submission, you are able to view the output of your submission and the corresponding verdict for each of the samples from the DOMjudge interface.
+- After receiving the judgement of your submission, you are able to view the output of your submission and the corresponding verdict of each of the samples in the DOMjudge interface.

 - Each problem will have a stated time limit.
   This time limit is per input file and refers to CPU time,